ETWZero/PasserbyGenerator/README_en-US.md

 ### Caution

-1. Do not use pure black and pure white (#FFFFFF and #000000) when drawing the skin!
-This is because the mask uses these two colors.
-If you use these two colors, it will cause this part may be erased as a mask.
-The solution is to just fine tune the brightness of these two colors.
-(Author's note: This is supposed to be a bug that the author made, but it's being used as a feature.
-Don't worry, this problem will be fixed.)
-2. The main purpose of the mask is to prevent the outer layer of skin from blocking the inner skin, so the mask drawing step can be considered as follows: copy the corresponding mask of the inner layer to the position of the outer layer.
+1. The main purpose of the mask is to prevent the outer layer of skin from blocking the inner skin, so the mask drawing step can be considered as follows: copy the corresponding mask of the inner layer to the position of the outer layer.
+This is the principle of automatic mask generation for nodes.

 ## Principle of the skin generator